RISHI6644/QOSF-Mentorship-Program_Cohort11_Screening-task/README.md

 # QOSF-Mentorship-Program_Cohort11_Screening-task

-This repository contains my solution for the screening task for the Quantum Mentorship program.
+This repository contains my solution for the screening task for the QOSF Mentorship program.

 ## Task 2: Complex Amplitudes